wkolowski/Type-Theory-Wishlist/README.md

 - How exactly do dependent records work?
 We need more examples.
 - Discuss the sort of record types and how to declare record types.
 - Discuss implicit record fields.
+- How to avoid the ugly `A setting x to x` thing?
+Maybe `A @x` for passing implicit arguments?
+- Rethink whether `$` is a good syntax for record type prototyping.
+- Decide whether prototype copatterns should be at the beginning or at the end.

 ## Basic Inductive Types <a id="basic-inductive-types"></a> [↩](#toc)